 Some of these arguments may make sense but does a conflict of interest come into question?
 Did you know the GIC pays one-fifth of what the mutual fund pays in commission?
 It’s possible the advisor sincerely, believed he was doing the right thing for Marie but it may also be fair to bring up the potential conflict of interest that comes from the different commission rates in the products.

 Why won’t my advisor sell Exchange Traded Funds?

 Jon and Irene have some friends that have decided to move out of their mutual funds and into Exchange Traded Funds (ETFs).
 ETFs are appealing because they are low-cost investment products.
 Their friends showed them some compelling research showing how higher fees put investors at a disadvantage.

 Why didn’t their advisor suggest ETFs?
 Most ETFs are lower cost because they either have lower compensation or in most cases, NO compensation built-in for the advisor.
 As a result, advisors must either charge a transaction fee to get compensated or they have to charge a discretionary fee directly to the client.

 What’s best for Jon and Irene really depends on the value provided by the advisor.

 Larry works in the Oil industry and although he makes good money, he also knows how to spend it.
 The problem is at 39 years of age, he has little to show for his hard work and good income.

-If Larry put away $350 per month into a mutual fund, Ross would make $168 per year in commission which is much lower that the $3000 he made up front.
+If Larry put away $350 per month into a mutual fund, Ross would make $168 per year in commission which is much lower than the $3000 he made upfront.

 Who’s the real winner in these scenarios?